 This culture existed principally because of a White House norm set by President Bush and reinforced by his Chiefs of Staff Andy Card and Josh Bolten.
 It didn’t appear to require a lot of effort on their part, because no one challenged the presumption–of course we’d never risk letting the President say something we knew to be wrong.
 To suggest otherwise was heretical.
 We’d be criticized and sometimes attacked for the President’s views and policies, but everyone insisted that we’d never knowingly allow ourselves to be attacked for intentional misrepresentations.

 As a practical matter we also knew that any overstatement would do far more damage to the President than any temporary rhetorical advantage it might offer.
 We knew, with certainty, that even the slightest inaccuracy would immediately generate aggressive questions from a press corps that mostly leaned against us.
-The New York Times at the first opportunity unless others beat them to the punch.
+The New York Times would go after us at the first opportunity unless others beat them to the punch.
 We knew we’d then have to help the Press Secretary defend the President’s statement under repeated and ruthless attacks from a press corps that was constantly probing for such weaknesses.
 If this sounds a tad paranoid, remember the old saying: Just because you’re paranoid doesn’t mean they’re not out to get you.
 Our relationship with the White House press corps was quite different than that facing Team Obama.

 The internal honesty and accuracy norm, supplemented by a healthy fear of an unfriendly press corps, was reinforced by the pain we felt when we made occasional mistakes.
 The most visible of these were the “16 words” about uranium in the President’s 2003 State of the Union address.
 That statement was technically true but based on flawed intelligence.
 Because it was so important to subsequent policy, this error later subjected President Bush to fierce criticism.
 Neither I nor anyone on our policy team wanted to take any risk of a similar event in the economic lane, so we fought as hard as necessary to eliminate such risk.